uaauaguga/uaauaguga.github.io/_posts/2021-03-28-all-about-alinger-and-bam-file.markdown

 ---

 - This post tries to **record** what I've **heard of** about the following questions.
-  - Use which aligner, which paramter, to which reference sequence
+  - Use which aligner, which parameter, to what reference sequence, to map what data
   - How to manipulate output of different aligners, or equivalently, how to manipulate bam files
 - 学会调包
 - Note this field is developing rapidly, thing wrote here may quickly out of date